fadedelement/modcollections/README.md

 ## Mod Collections
-This is a collection of important files that are releated to any mod collection that I create such as instructions, mod orders, etc.
+This is a collection of important files that are releated to any mod collection that I create such as instructions, mod load orders, etc.

 ### Index
 |-bg3\